huazhz/turtle-draw-remote/README.md

 I set the goal of completing the app in time for the 2016 Rutland Maker Faire, in order to more fully test the app components, and to also be ready for CCV course in September 2016.

 The "remote control" app is multi-user: The users don't have to know about each other, but if they are standing or sitting near each other, it can be a fun and "competitive" activity (students, parents and kids).
-"Competitive" is subjective, as their are "no rules", just an opportunity to "play" (draw, animate, play chase / tag)
+"Competitive" is subjective, as there are "no rules", just an opportunity to "play" (draw, animate, play chase / tag)

 Version 1: Most of the drawing related buttons features were developed prior to the Rutland Maker Faire in August 2016.